gvanrossum/patma/README.md

 A `match` statement takes an expression and compares it to successive patterns given as one or more `case` blocks.
-This is superficially similar to a `switch` statement in C, Java or JavaScript (an many other languages), but much more powerful.
+This is superficially similar to a `switch` statement in C, Java or JavaScript (and many other languages), but much more powerful.

 The simplest form compares a subject value against one or more literals: